fabien-h/athena/docs/API-specification/Reference.md

 - `httpCode`: The HTTP status code associated with the error.
 - `headers` (optional): An array of headers that can be included in the error response, each with the following properties:
     - `name`: The name of the header.
-    - `value` : The value of the header.
+    - `description` : The description of the header.
 - `messageType` (optional): The name of a message type that represents the error payload or additional error details.

 ### Message field